-Make it asbl1 (non profit) was created in April 2018 to support the maker movement with focus on Luxembourg and its surrounding areas.
+"Make it" a.s.b.l. (non profit) was created in April 2018 to support the maker movement with focus on Luxembourg and its surrounding areas.
 The main goal of this association is to help prepare young talents to be ready for the upcoming challenges by bringing them a safe environment where they can learn new skills, share their ideas and engage in social responsible ways with our world.

-Make it organizes a yearly national robotics challenge to ignite a passion for Science, Technology, Engineering, Arts and Mathematics (STEAM) among the many youths across Luxembourg.
-By bringing these future STEAM leaders together in an engaging and collaborative competition that drives home the importance, excitement, and applicability of STEAM education, Make it inspires students to learn the skills they will need to make the discoveries their parents and grandparents would consider miracles, impossibilities, or just plain science fiction.
+"Make it" a.s.b.l. organizes a yearly national robotics challenge to ignite a passion for Science, Technology, Engineering, Arts and Mathematics (STEAM) among the many youths across Luxembourg.
+By bringing these future STEAM leaders together in an engaging and collaborative competition that drives home the importance, excitement, and applicability of STEAM education, "Make it" a.s.b.l. inspires students to learn the skills they will need to make the discoveries their parents and grandparents would consider miracles, impossibilities, or just plain science fiction.

-With the support of the national ministry of education's innovative cell, SCRIPT2, Make it plans these robot challenges to find a team capable of representing the Grand Duchy of Luxembourg during the FIRST Global Robotic Challenge3 and MakeX4 competitions.
+With the support of the national ministry of education's innovative cell, SCRIPT, "Make it" a.s.b.l. plans these robot challenges to find a team capable of representing the Grand Duchy of Luxembourg during the FIRST Global robotic challenge competition.

-As such, Make it thrives to foster understanding and cooperation among the youth as they use their abilities to solve the world's problems.
+As such, "Make it" a.s.b.l. thrives to foster understanding and cooperation among the youth as they use their abilities to solve the world's problems.
 Participation in this challenge is about so much more than just robots.
 As participants learn to find solutions to the world's grand challenges - water, energy, security, medicine, food, and education - they learn how to work with each other, trust each other, and become part of a truly global community.